 When it comes to the air mouse I use on my own personal setup, I generally split time between the MINIX A2 Lite and the Mele F10 Deluxe below, but I’ll get into why in that section.

-The reason why I split time between the MINIX A2 and the Mele F10 Deluxe is that the Mele F10 is designed for people with smaller hands.
-So if you, or your significant other, has smaller than size-XL hands, this may be the better option.
+The size of the MINIX A2 means it might not appeal to everyone.
+But Mele F10 Deluxe is designed for people with smaller hands.
+So if you, or your significant other, have smaller than size-XL hands, this may be the better option.

 The Mele F10 Deluxe gives you more button options on the top of the remote mouse compared to the MINIX A2, even though it’s a much smaller air mouse.
 The trade-off is that you’re giving up all of that extra space on the keyboard.
 Again, for smaller hands, this may not be a big deal, but my thumbs were constantly running into each other when typing.

-It is powered by an internal rechargeable battery that had surprisingly long life.
-Even with daily use it lasts almost a week between charges.
+It is powered by an internal rechargeable battery that has a surprisingly long life.
+Even with daily use, it lasts almost a week between charges.

-Coming in a close second (or third, depending on how you handle the tie) is the MX3 Multifunction Air-Mouse.
-The MX3 is sold by several manufacturers including Vigica and Aerb, and is another fan favorite as far as air mice are concerned.
+Coming in a close second (or third, depending on how you handle the tie) is the MX3 Multifunction Air Mouse.
+The MX3 is sold by several manufacturers including Vigica and Aerb, and it is another fan favorite as far as air mice are concerned.

 Like several of the other remotes I tested, the Aerb MX3 has an IR-learning feature so you can program it just like a regular TV remote.
 But, the MX3 has a full set of numbers on the top of the remote, as well as four customizable multi-colored buttons along the bottom row.
 This actually means you can use the Aerb MX3 as a replacement universal remote for your television and not lose any functionality.

 The MX3 has a good gyroscopic sensor, which is a bit surprising considering this air mouse came out in 2014.
 There are a series of four quick launch buttons on the right side of the remote.
-They start with the blue “Internet Explorer” button on the second row, bottom right, and moving up towards the top.
-Each button was mapped to a particular Android feature straight out of the box – no configuring required.
+They start with the blue “Internet Explorer” button on the second row, bottom right, and move up towards the top.
+Each button was mapped to a particular Android feature straight out of the box – no configuration was required.

-Within Kodi the buttons functioned about as well as all of the other remotes.
+Within Kodi, the buttons functioned as well as all of the other remotes.
 Play\Pause worked normally.
-The MX3 splits the Rewind and Track Rewind functions into two seperate buttons along the top row.
+The MX3 splits the Rewind and Track Rewind functions into two separate buttons along the top row.
 It does the same for Fast Forward and Track Advance.
 The Track Rewind functioned normally, but none of the other three worked.

 This makes it fairly difficult to navigate from one edge of the screen to another.
 I actually counted and it took me three full swipes left-to-right to traverse the screen.
 If you get this, you’re definitely going to want to increase the pointer speed in the Settings menu.